dibstern/stacked_generalization/README.md

 # stacked_generalization

+Updated the below python implementation for Python 3.6.

 Python implementation of stacked generalization classifier, as described [here](http://machine-learning.martinsewell.com/ensembles/stacking/).

 Plays nice with sklearn classifiers, or any model classes that have both `.fit` and `.predict` methods.